 - Developed elastic-scaling solutions for Oracle Commerce using docker-swarm.

-- Created a suite of tools to automate repetitive development and deployment tasks, using Rake and Gradle.
+- Created tools to automate repetitive development and deployment tasks.

 - Automated UI integration with server-side JSP code using grunt, assemble.io and Handlebars.